nplrkn/qcore/docs/backlog.md

   - "The bpf_redirect helper actually shouldn’t be used in production as it is slow"
   - write up design notes if not clear from code
   - decide what to do about downlink buffering - issue warning for now?
+  - how do we age out learnt MACs - e.g. 23.501 "The UPF reports the removal of a UE MAC address based on the detection of absence of traffic during an inactivity time.
+The inactivity time value is provided by the SMF to the UPF."
+(5.8.2.12)
+  - can we use bpf_skb_change_type() "The major use case is to change incoming _skb_s to PACKET_HOST in a programmatic way instead of having to recirculate via redirect(..., BPF_F_INGRESS), for example."

 ## Bugs / tech debt
 - "slog-async: logger dropped messages due to channel overflow" - for example, when hitting Ctrl-C at end of PacketRusher test - check out tracing-appender